msoyka/amica-react-training/src/components/_designs/Card/card-specs.md

 🎯To Do: Create a <Card /> component that utilizes the reusable components (i.e. heading, subheading, button, paragraph, etc.).
 The Card component & storybook files has been created for you.

 💥Tasks:
-✅Create & style Heading component
-✅Create & style SubHeading component
-✅Create & style Button component
+✅Create & style Heading component (completed in training) ✅Create & style SubHeading component (completed in training) ✅Create & style Button component.
 ✅Create & style Card component

+💥Card Component Pattern Types:
+✅ Create Card component using basic Props & conditional rendering.
+✅ Create Card component using Render Props & conditional rendering.
+✅ Create Card component using styled-components & conditional rendering.

+🗒Note: Complete all three Card component pattern types listed above.
-🗒Note: Create & style as many variations of a Card component that you can.
-There are multiple ways to accomplish this task.
-I came up with 3.
-Use the "Research Links" below to help.
+🗒Note: Use the "Research Links" below to help.
 🗒Note: The final card component should look like "Card.png" and function like the "DEMO" link below.

 💻[demo] https://csb-z2j42ljwp.netlify.com/

+🤖Terms:

+- Conditional Rendering: Use JavaScript conditional operators, like "if else", to render components conditionally.
+- Render Props: The term “render prop” refers to a technique for sharing code between React components using a prop whose value is a function.

 🔗Research Links
 [links] https://reactpatterns.com/